bambang23-lang/idleon-cheat/README.md

 # idleon-cheat
-A cheat made for the Legends of Idleon game
+A tool made for cheating in the Legends of Idleon game

+# Usage

+Place `InjectCheats.exe` and `cheats.js` in the folder where Legends of Idleon is installed.

+Run `InjectCheats.exe` and input commands into the console window that opened up.